INTERNAL

 ASPECTS With

-the ability to isolate and accurately check the pitch diameter,
+the ability to isolate and accurately check the pitch diameter

 it becomes a simple matter to inspect the remaining thread

-factors one at a time, isolating extraneous errors at each
+factors one at a time; isolating extraneous errors at each

-additional pairs of fingers, each with a separate function.
+additional pairs of fingers; each with a separate function.

 of normally inherited errors.
-For example, the gage does not

 such as a plain ring gage or gage blocks, and shows any variation

 on a dial indicator or electronic comparator.
-Fingers move

-on one plane only, along the axis of the indicator, so no
+in one plane only, along the axis of the indicator, so no

 radial or angular "scissors effect" errors can be introduced.